mre/andygrunwald.github.io-1/content/post/your-datastore-connection-deserves-a-name.md

 ```

 ➡️ Checkout [screenshots and code examples for PostgreSQL at Github](https://github.com/andygrunwald/your-connection-deserves-a-name/tree/main/postgresql).

+### How to assign a name to your _MySQL_ connection

+_The sad news_:
+The MySQL protocol does not support naming your connection.

+_The good news_:
+There is a workaround → Using a seperate username for each application.

+TODO

 ### How to assign a name to your _HTTP_ connection